bigabdoul/BlazorFormManager/README.md

 - `GroupName` displays similiar or related properties on the same row (e.g.
   `<div class="row">...</div>`).

-If you don't specify these properties, `AutoEditForm`, based on the property type (`string`, `int`, `bool`, `DateTime`, etc.), will determine the most suitable element and input type to generate.
+If you don't specify these properties, `AutoInputBase`, based on the property type (`string`, `int`, `bool`, `DateTime`, etc.), will determine the most suitable element and input type to generate.